It seems you are offline. Please check your connection and try again.

 Why it beats the free numbers

-A shared line is a coin flip: maybe the SMS lands, maybe the app already banned it, maybe someone else reads your code first.
+A shared number is a coin flip: maybe the SMS lands, maybe the app already banned it, maybe someone else reads your code first.
 For a real account, that risk is not worth it.

 We would rather you know this up front.
 A temporary phone number is for verification, not for these: